 Comfort and Character

-The Rembrandt van Rijn measures 56 meters in length (168 ft.), 7 meters in width and has a draft of 2,5 meters.
-The maximum speed on engines is 9 knots.
+Rembrandt van Rijn measures 49,50 meters in length, 7 meters in width, and has a draft of 2,8 meters.
+The average cruising speed on engines is 6,5 knots.
 It has an experienced crew of 12 persons on board including 2 tour guides.
-The ship can accommodate a maximum of 33 passengers in 16 twin cabins in 1 Triple Private cabin (with shower and toilet and porthole), 6 Twin Private Inside cabins (with shower and toilet, no porthole), 9 Twin Private cabins (with shower and toilet and porthole).
+The ship can accommodate a maximum of 33 passengers in 16 cabins.
+It has one Triple Private cabin (with shower and toilet and porthole), six Twin Private Inside cabins (with shower and toilet, no porthole), and nine Twin Private cabins (with shower and toilet and porthole).